Caught by the Fuzz: Versions and release history

 The single was initially released in August 1994 on Backbeat Records, with a limited number of copies pressed (it is believed that more copies have been pressed since Supergrass signed to Parlophone), on only a 7-inch vinyl format.
 "Caught by the Fuzz" was on the A-side and "Strange Ones" the B-side.
 They are, however, both slightly different versions from the ones that can be found on later Parlophone releases).
 In 1994, before appearing on their debut album, I Should Coco, the song was released on an EP by the Fierce Panda label, entitled Crazed and Confused.

 The sleeve cover is a black-and-white caricature of a policeman pointing his finger accusingly, encapsulating the idea of being 'caught by the fuzz'.
 A mug shot of Hugh Grant was originally intended to be the artwork of the United States single sleeve, but the idea was later dropped after Grant's lawyers complained.
 There is an unofficially released video for the acoustic version of the song as well, which was filmed in the same fashion as the original video, but uses different footage and adds some scenes of Morris dancers.

-Reception
+Critical reception

+Pan-European magazine Music & Media wrote, "Walking on the lawn is a crime against the nation, but these juvenile punks don't care.
+They're shockproof with a take-it-or-leave-it attitude coupled with truly superb melodies."

+Chart performance

 The single just missed out on the top 40 of UK Singles Chart by reaching number 43 on the UK Singles Chart, and it failed to chart in the United States.
 The song was included in John Peel's Festive 50 at number five at the time of its release in 1994.
 "Caught By the Fuzz" peaked at number 95 on the Australian ARIA Singles Chart in August 1995.

 Music video

-The music video is a montage of footage of the band, onstage and offstage, filmed on a Super 8 camera.
+The music video for "Caught by the Fuzz" is a montage of footage of the band, onstage and offstage, filmed on a Super 8 camera.
 It was also the first music video directed by Dom and Nic.
 The video for the single appears in the Beavis & Butthead episode "Sprout" (1996).
 There is also an alternate version of the music video, which was released in the US using a collage of footage of Supergrass in America instead.